NeurodataWithoutBorders/nwbinspector/docs/user_guide/library_usage.rst

 Inspect a DANDI set (ROS3)
 --------------------------

-It is a common use case to want to inspect and review entire datasets of NWBFiles that have already been uploaded to the :dandi-archive:`DANDI Archive <>`.
-While one could technically just download the DANDI set and use the NWB Inspector as normal, there is another, less expensive possibility in terms of bandwith.
-This is especially useful when the underlying dataset is quite large and thus impractical to download - some DANDI sets can even be on the terabyte (TB) scale!
+It is a common use case to want to inspect and review entire datasets of NWB files that have already been uploaded to the :dandi-archive:`DANDI Archive <>`.
+While it is possible to simply download the entire DANDI set to your local computer and run the NWB Inspector as usual, there is an alternative which is less expensive in terms of bandwith.
+This can be especially useful when the DANDI set is large and impractical to download in full, such as one that is multiple terabytes in total size.

-The general tutorial for using the :code:`ros3` driver can be found :ros3-tutorial:`here <>` - however, the NWB Inspector has implemented automatic resolution of asset paths so that the only thing required is the DANDI set ID (six-digit identifier)...
+A general tutorial for using the :code:`ros3` driver can be found in the :ros3-tutorial:`PyNWB documentation <>` - however, the NWB Inspector has automated functionality for resolving the technical identification of assets so that the only thing needed is the six-digit DANDI set identifier...

 .. code-block:: python